-After running the configure script and choosing a compilation option, a configure.wrf file will be created.
-Because of the variety of ways that a computer can be configured, if the WRF-Var build ultimately fails, there is a chance that minor modifications to the configure.wrf file may be needed.
+After running the configuration script and choosing a compilation option, a configure.wrf file will be created.
+Because of the variety of ways that a computer can be configured, if the WRFDA build ultimately fails, there is a chance that minor modifications to the configure.wrf file may be needed.